clburlison/clburlison.com/content/draft/2015-10-10-Zendesk-automation-for-Mail.md

 1) Scroll down to 'Custom'
 1) Select your template

 At this point if you wish to add the stationary to your favorites just drag it up to the favorites folder.
 This gives you an easy way to create ticket all from your email.
 Just make sure and modify any of the command tags.

-The above is great for creating new tickets.
-However what is a use has emailed you the issue directly.
-The simple solution is, use Zendesk's same email API commands.
-The only problem is stationary emails are only allowed for new emails in Apple mail.
-Which brings us to solution two.

 # Automator

+Since the Mail Stationary method has some pretty large drawbacks this brings us to solution two.

 These servies are stored at ~/Library/Services/